Studies indicate that gay men are at a higher risk for suicide, surpassing even HIV as a leading cause of premature mortality.

 Being Gay Can Be Tough

-Figuring out the difficult things requires you to hang in there especially when you’re:
+Figuring out the difficult things requires you to hang in there, especially when you:

-• Feeling like you’re never enough to fit in, have friends, find love.
+• Feel like you’re never enough to fit in, have friends, or find love.

-• Dealing with stuff like shame, insecurity or social anxiety.
+• Deal with stuff like shame, insecurity, or social anxiety.

-• Not finding connection or community because everyone is cliquey, dodgy, “thirst-trappy,” too gay.
+• Can't find connection or community because everyone is cliquey, dodgy, “thirst-trappy,” or too gay.

 Dealing with the reality of being gay can be very stressful, especially if you’re trying to keep it buried and out of sight.

-Hiding, pretending, or even trying to “fix the problem” is a lot to handle when you’re young.
+Hiding, pretending, or even trying to “fix the problem” is a tall order when you're a kid.

-Being gay is a journey, and journeys aren’t short trips.
-Figuring things out takes time, patience and effort.
+Figuring things out takes time, patience, and effort.

 Disclaimer: The information and perspectives shared in my posts, articles, and videos are based on my personal experiences and reflections.
 I am not a licensed therapist, counselor, or medical professional, and this content should not be considered a substitute for professional advice.
 If you are experiencing distress, depression, or mental health challenges, please reach out to a qualified professional who can provide the help you need.
 For immediate support, contact a mental health provider or, if you are in crisis, please call the Suicide & Crisis Lifeline at 988 (available in the U.S.) or your local emergency number.